MaimonLab/SiffPy/siffpy/siffmath/flim/README.md

 - `FlimTrace.fluorescence` returns the `intensity` attribute as a `FluorescenceTrace`.

-- `FlimTrace.lifetime` returns the primary array as a plain `np.ndarray`.
+- `FlimTrace.lifetime` returns a COPY of the primary array as a plain `np.ndarray`.

 Functions on `FlimTrace` objects behave a little bit differently.